Get locally hosted Joomla! website e-mail functions to work

 From Joomla!
 Documentation

 Most ISPs block port 25 so you cannot send email from your own computer's SMTP server.
 This is to block spammers.
 If you don't intend to spam, you can use your ISP's mail server.

-Mailer: SMTP Server MailFrom: firstname.lastname@example.org From Name: SomeName Sendmail Path /usr/sbin/sendmail SMTP Auth: Yes SMTP User: johndoe (username at one of your email accounts at your ISP) SMTP Pass: trr33459 (password at one of your email accounts at your ISP) SMTP Host: smtp.charter.net (Whatever your ISP tells you to use for their SMTP servers)
+Mailer: SMTP Server MailFrom: email@example.com From Name: SomeName Sendmail Path: /usr/sbin/sendmail SMTP Auth: Yes SMTP User: johndoe (username at one of your email accounts at your ISP) SMTP Pass: trr33459 (password at one of your email accounts at your ISP) SMTP Host: smtp.charter.net (Whatever your ISP tells you to use for their SMTP servers)

 The SMTP User, Pass, and Host are the same fields you enter when adding an Outlook Express Account, or Eudora, or any client email you may use on your computer.

-You may run into problems with extensions that change the "from" address in the emails being sent out.
+You may run into problems with extensions that change the from address in the emails being sent out.
 For example, the ProjectFork extension sometimes sends emails as if they are coming from person in control of the project.
 This can cause a problem because some ISP SMTP servers will not allow a "from" address that does not match the user name (e.g. Rogers in Canada).
 You will get a message like this: "PHPMAILER_FROM_FAILEDname@whatever.com."
-A work around is to make sure that you always use a valid email address from you ISP for your users.
+A work around is to make sure that you always use a valid email address from your ISP for your users.